composer/composer/doc/05-repositories.md

 There are a few tools that can help you create a `composer` repository.

-### Packagist
+### Private Packagist

-The underlying application used by packagist is open source.
-This means that you can technically install your own copy of packagist.
-However it is not a supported use case and changes will happen without caring for third parties using the code.

-Packagist is a Symfony2 application, and it is [available on GitHub](https://github.com/composer/packagist).
-It uses Composer internally and acts as a proxy between VCS repositories and the Composer users.
-It holds a list of all VCS packages, periodically re-crawls them, and exposes them as a Composer repository.

-### Toran Proxy

-[Toran Proxy](https://toranproxy.com/) is a web app much like Packagist but providing private package hosting as well as mirroring/proxying of GitHub and packagist.org.
-Check its homepage and the [Satis/Toran Proxy article](articles/handling-private-packages-with-satis.md) for more information.
+[Private Packagist](https://packagist.com/) is a hosted or self-hosted application providing private package hosting as well as mirroring of GitHub, Packagist.org and other package repositories.

+Check out [Packagist.com](https://packagist.com/) for more information.

 ### Satis